sensu/sensu-docs/content/sensu-go/6.6/observability-pipeline/observe-filter/filters.md

 ## Inclusive and exclusive event filters

-Event filters can be _inclusive_ (`"action": "allow"`; replaces `"negate": false` in Sensu Core) or _exclusive_ (`"action": "deny"`; replaces `"negate": true` in Sensu Core).
+Event filters can be *inclusive* or *exclusive*:

+- In *inclusive* filtering, only events that match the defined filter expressions will be handled.
+- In *exclusive* filtering, events will be handled only if they do not match the defined filter expressions.

+Use the [`action` attribute][34] in the event filter definition to control whether the filter is inclusive or exclusive:

+- To use inclusive filtering, set the `action` attribute to `allow` in the event filter definition (`"action": "allow"`).
+- To use exclusive filtering, set the `action` attribute to `deny` in the event filter definition (`"action": "deny"`).

+### Multiple inclusive or exclusive event filters

-Configuring a pipeline to use multiple _inclusive_ event filters is the equivalent of using an `AND` query operator (only handle events if they match the _inclusive_ filter: `x AND y AND z`).
+Multiple *inclusive* event filters are equivalent to using an `AND` query operator: Sensu will only handle events if they match *all* of the inclusive filters (`x AND y AND z`).

-Configuring a pipeline to use multiple _exclusive_ event filters is the equivalent of using an `OR` operator (only handle events if they don’t match `x OR y OR z`).
+Multiple *exclusive* event filters are equivalent to using an `OR` operator: Sensu will only handle events if they *don’t* match *any* of the exclusive filters (`x OR y OR z`).

-In **inclusive filtering**, by setting the event filter definition attribute `"action": "allow"`, only events that match the defined filter expressions are handled.

-In **exclusive filtering**, by setting the event filter definition attribute `"action": "deny"`, events are only handled if they do not match the defined filter expressions.

-### Filter expression comparison
+## Filter expression comparison

 Event filter expressions are compared directly with their event data counterparts.

-For inclusive event filter definitions (`"action": "allow"`), matching expressions will result in the filter returning a `true` value.
+- For *inclusive* event filter definitions (`"action": "allow"`), matching expressions will result in the filter returning a `true` value.
+The event will pass through the filter and continue to be processed with additional filters (if defined), mutators (if defined), and handlers.
-For exclusive event filter definitions (`"action": "deny"`), matching expressions will result in the filter returning a `false` value, and the event will not pass through the filter.
+- For *exclusive* event filter definitions (`"action": "deny"`), matching expressions will result in the filter returning a `false` value, and the event will not pass through the filter.
-If an event filter returns a `true` value, the event will continue to be processed via additional filters (if defined), mutators (if defined), and handlers.

-### Filter expression evaluation
+## Filter expression evaluation

 When more complex conditional logic is needed than direct filter expression comparison, Sensu event filters provide support for expression evaluation using [Otto][31].
 Otto is an ECMAScript 5 (JavaScript) virtual machine that evaluates JavaScript expressions provided in an event filter.